 TVA takes environmental stewardship seriously; it is an important part of our mission of service.
-At Gallatin—as with every other fossil plant—that means assuring air and water quality are maintained at high levels.
+At Gallatin – as with every other fossil plant – that means monitoring and maintaining the air and water quality in and around the plant.

 TVA periodically collects and analyzes biological data upstream and downstream of its power plants, including Gallatin, to assess the health and structure of the aquatic communities that our operations could possibly impact.
 These data include monitoring of the fish, benthic macroinvertebrate (aquatic insect) communities and wildlife visual encounter surveys along the shoreline.

 Fish community data are analyzed using the Reservoir Fish Assemblage Index, a series of 12 ecological health-assessment measures.
 Benthic samples are analyzed using the Reservoir Benthic Index, a similar series of seven health-assessment measures.
 For each analysis, the individual measures are scored and summed, and these totals provide comparative determinations of the ecological health of the respective fish and aquatic insect communities.

 Since 2001, the fish communities in the areas upstream and downstream and within the potential influence zone of Gallatin operations have rated "good” or "fair."
 The health of the benthic community at downstream sites was demonstrated to be similar or more favorable than upstream sites for each sample year.
 These results indicate that Gallatin operations are not having an adverse impact on the aquatic community in the Cumberland River near the plant.